New progress in the inverse problem in the calculus of variations: Examples

 And thus,

 In summary, the most general Cartan two-form for this example is

 While this form is beguiling it is not the generic solution for this class.

-\end{xmpl} We now introduce two $n=3$ examples with two non-integrable eigen-distributions.
+\end{xmpl} We now introduce two $n=3$ examples with two non-integrable eigen co-distributions.
 These correspond to two cases of differential ideal step in which the system of ordinary differential equations may possibly have non-degenerate solutions.
-In the first example, the differential ideal step finishes at step 1, i.e. $\Sigma^1$ is a differential ideal which demonstrates that the number of non-integrable eigen-distributions is not equal to the number of steps in the differential process.
-The second example is for the case that $\Sigma^2$ is a differential ideal.
+In the first example, the differential ideal step finishes at step 1, i.e. $\tilde \Sigma^1$ generates a differential ideal which demonstrates that the number of non-integrable co-distributions is not equal to the number of steps in the differential process as discussed following Theorem \ref{DI-first-step-cond}.
+The second example is for the case that $\langle\tilde\Sigma^2\rangle$ is a differential ideal.
 A full analysis for these cases will be in our forthcoming paper in which we present a classification for the $n=3$ case. \begin{xmpl} Consider the system

 on an appropriate domain.
 Again denoting the derivatives by $u,v,w$, we find

 Eigenvalues and corresponding eigenvectors $X_a$ chosen so that $\hnabla_\Gamma X_a^V=0$ are

 The non-zero functions $\tau^{aV}_{bc}$ and $\tau^{aH}_{bc}$ are